 Specific criteria must also be met in order to receive course-to-course credit (Advanced Standing), including minimum grade requirements and credit value.
-For more detailed information, visit this link: https://myotr.sheridancollege.ca/mypathways.html.
+Visit myPathways for more information.

 What if my previous institution does not appear or my courses don’t have matches?

 The Credit Transfer Tool searches for matches with courses offered at any accredited postsecondary institution in Ontario.
-If a course you’ve taken does not have a match, you will be able to apply for Advanced Standing once you are a Sheridan student.
+If a course you’ve taken doesn't have a match, you'll be able to apply for Advanced Standing once you're a Sheridan student.

-If you have previous postsecondary education from outside of Ontario, you may apply for Advanced Standing once you are a Sheridan student.
+If you have previous postsecondary education from outside of Ontario, you may apply for Advanced Standing once you're a Sheridan student.
 Full detailed course outlines will be required for a new request.
 The next phase of our Credit Transfer Tool will include some out-of-province schools.

 I’m already a Sheridan student.
 What are my next steps?

-Make sure that you have requested your previous institution’s transcript(s) to be sent to Sheridan College through your Ontario Colleges account.
-This is the fastest way for us to receive your transcript.
-Then follow the directions here to apply for Advanced Standing: https://myotr.sheridancollege.ca/mypathways.html.
+Make sure you've requested that your previous institution's transcript(s) be sent to Sheridan College through your Ontario Colleges account.
+This is the fastest way for us to receive your transcript(s).
+Then follow the directions to apply for Advanced Standing.

 When can I apply for credit transfer?

-The application to apply for credit transfer is available to current active students that have made a tuition deposit.
+The application for credit transfer is available to current active students who have made a tuition deposit.

-What are some important considerations when applying for Advanced Standing?
+What should I consider when applying for Advanced Standing?

-Before you apply for for Advanced Standing, it is important to take into account the impact that a successful application will have on your academic and financial status, particularly if it affects your course load.
+Before you apply for for Advanced Standing, it's important to take into account the impact that a successful application will have on your academic and financial status, particularly if it affects your course load.